-Parameter station_address

-Туре Text String

-Value The "station_address" provides the ability to configure the adapter's permanent address.
+Parameter station_address Туре Text String Value The "station_address" provides the ability to configure the adapter's permanent address.
 By default the adapter's permanent address is read from the host system's NIC.
 Set the "station_address" when you need to configure a satellite (remotely booted) system which will run DECnet or when the migrated software uses the permanent address on the network adapter.
-Format:

-xx-xx-xx-xx-xx or xx:xx:xx:xx:xx Example:

-set EXA station_address="AF:01:AC:78:1B:CC"
+Format: \[ \text{XX-XX-XX-XX-XX}\] or Example: set EXA station_address="AF:01:AC:78:1B:CC"